Montana Draw Odds & Application Guide

 | 520 | South-Central | 10-18% | 1-3 pts | 65-78% | Mix of sage and grassland. |

-Montana pronghorn hunting is the fastest path to drawing a tag in the state.
-Several eastern Montana districts draw at 0-3 points with success rates above 70%.
-If you’re a nonresident building elk bonus points and want to hunt Montana every other year while you wait, antelope is the move.
-The June 1 deadline gives you time to plan after the deer/elk draw results come out in May.
+Pronghorn is the fastest path to a Montana tag in your hand.
+Several eastern districts draw at 0-3 points with success rates above 70%.
+If you’re a nonresident stacking elk bonus points and want to actually hunt Montana every other year while you wait, antelope is the move.
+The June 1 deadline gives you time to regroup after the deer/elk draw results drop in May.

 Moose Draw Odds

-Montana moose tags are among the hardest draws in Western big game.
-The state manages a small moose population — estimated at 10,000-15,000 animals across scattered pockets of suitable habitat — and issues a very limited number of tags annually.
+Moose tags are among the hardest draws in Western big game.
+FWP manages a small population — estimated at 10,000-15,000 animals across scattered pockets of suitable habitat — and issues a very limited number of tags annually.

 Top Moose Districts